Verify your FKT!

 The original datafile contains more (and obviously raw) data, while the activity-tracking sites often offer alternative formats for download, though usually altering the data in the process.

 Phones are now part of standard gear list, as they can do almost anything, from photo's to recording routes.
-There are now live-tracking apps, such as Strava Live, which require a cell-phone signal to be real-time.
+There are now live-tracking apps, such as Strava Beacon, which require a cell-phone signal to be real-time.
 Since phones are also ideal for navigation (Gaia, etc), it is likely they will be used more for verification.

 Note that canyons and forests can obscure the signal from the orbiting GPS satellites.
 Find a clear area on occasion to get a signal.